brave/browser-laptop/docs/state.md

     maxHeight: number, // the maximum height of the popup window
     src: string, // the src for the popup window webview },
-}
+  cleanedOnShutdown: boolean // whether app data was successfully cleared on shutdown }
 ```